Ancylomenes magnificus: Feeding and digestion

 Shrimps are typically scavengers, feeding on detritus at the bottom of the ocean.
 Other shrimps are filter feeders, which allows them to eat small food particles.

 A. magnificus as part of the subphylum Crustacea, possesses a mouth to ingest food, which then passes through to be broken down by chitinous teeth that line the stomach.
 The stomach is connected to digestive glands, which secrete enzymes that absorb the nutrients of the food.
 Lastly, the digestion ends in the anus.

 Relationship with its environment

 As with many shrimps of the Infraorder Caridea, cleaner shrimps have shown a symbiotic relationships with sponges, cnidarians, mollusks, fish, and other species.
 These relationships, in most cases, can be seen as mutualistic because cleaner shrimps provide their services, such as cleaning services and nitrogen excretion, while the other species provide the cleaner shrimp protection from predators and sometimes a food source.
 In these types of relationships, both species work together to benefit one another.
-Some cleaner shrimps, like, A. magnificus, are relatively small and vulnerable to live by themselves, therefore, they need other organisms to live, in like sea anemones or stony corals.
+Some cleaner shrimps, like, A. magnificus, are relatively small and vulnerable to live by themselves, therefore, they need other organisms to live, such as sea anemones or stony corals.